rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 <p style="text-align: center;font-size: 0.7em">[giw_edit_link]</p>

 If you're running VMWare ESXi on a singel host you can't update through vSphere so you need to do it by your self.
 Below I'll go through how you update VMWare ESXi with the WebGUI.

-Guide how to this with SSH are coming soon.
-We need to download the latest [VMWare ESXi offline bundle file](https://customerconnect.vmware.com/downloads/details?downloadGroup=ESXI80U2B&productId=1345).
+First you need to download the latest [VMWare ESXi offline bundle file](https://customerconnect.vmware.com/downloads/details?downloadGroup=ESXI80U2B&productId=1345).
 <!-- wp:image {"lightbox":{"enabled":true},"id":282,"sizeSlug":"medium","linkDestination":"none"} -->
 <figure class="wp-block-image size-medium">
 <img src="https://stolpe.io/wp-content/uploads/2024/03/01_update_esxi-300x83.png" alt="" class="wp-image-282"/>
 </figure>
 <!-- /wp:image -->

-Now when we have downloaded latest ESXi let's get started.
+Now when you have downloaded latest ESXi let's get started.

 ### Set host in maintenance mode
 * Click **Host** in the left menu **-> Actions** on the right **->** Click on **Enter maintenance** mode in the dropdown